RAF Calshot

 Married Quarters

-Tristan Close part of the RAF Married quarters with everything a married Man needs.
+Tristan Close part of the RAF married quarters with everything a married man needs.
 Beds, dinning room furniture, knives, forks, spoons and even bedding would be supplied out of central stores.
 The down side is, if you damaged anything, you had to pay for it.
 These houses airmen´s married quarters possibly PB D.F.W.73/13.
 Based o a 1913 drawn plan.

 Tristan De Cunha.